-Google Lens combines the power of AI with deep machine learning to provide you with information about many things you interact with in daily life.
+Google Lens combines the power of A.I. with deep machine learning to provide users with information about many things they interact with in daily life.
 Instead of simply identifying what an object is, Google Lens can understand the context of the subject.
 So if you take a picture of a flower, Google Lens will not just identify the flower, but provide you with other helpful information like florists in your area.

 Once Google Lens identifies an item, you can continue to interact with Assistant to learn more.
-If you point it at a book, for example, you’ll be presented with options to read a NY Times review, purchase the book on the Google Play Store, or use one of the recommended subject bubbles that will appear below the image.
+If you point it at a book, for example, you’ll be presented with options to read a New York Times review, purchase the book on the Google Play Store, or use one of the recommended subject bubbles that appear below the image.

 If Google Lens accidentally focuses on the incorrect item, you can click the Lens icon and get another try.

 Google Lens isn’t perfect.
 The company admits the technology works best for identifying books, landmarks, movie posters, album art, and more.
-Still, we’re always impressed when it offers up reviews, social media accounts, and business information when we pointed it at the awning for a small store.
-Point it at a business card and it will let you save the person as a contact, and it will fill in all the details on the card for you.
+Still, we were impressed when it offered up reviews, social media accounts, and business information when we pointed it at the awning for a small store.
+Point it at a business card and it will let you save the person as a contact, as well as fill in all the details on the card for you.

 While Google Lens is still in its infancy, it shows a lot of promise.
-It’s deep learning capabilities means we should only expect it to get better in the future.
-Right now, Google Lens is currently available on many Android smartphones including the Pixel 2, LG G7 ThinQ, and OnePlus 6.
+Its deep learning capabilities mean we should only expect it to get better in the future.
+Google Lens is currently available on many Android smartphones including the Pixel 2, LG G7 ThinQ, and OnePlus 6.
 Expect to see new features roll out later this year as the Pixel 3 and other Android flagships for 2018 are announced.